 The OPCC and OCC have responsibility for conducting, at least annually, a review of the effectiveness of the governance framework including the system of internal control.
 The review of effectiveness is informed by the work of the senior managers within the OPCC and OCC who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.

-The OPCC and OCC continued to invest in an Internal Audit programme in 2019/20 which provided assurance under the new arrangements for two corporation soles.
-The following specific local audits were undertaken:
+The OPCC and OCC continued to invest in an Internal Audit programme in 2020/21 which continued to give assurance under the arrangements for the two corporation soles.
+These ensured specific local audits on: